That's right, we're back Rush Limbaugh and the Excellence in Broadcasting Network.

 Everything is going to be the same.

-And respect the great work and achievements of Senator Kennedy.
+We must put aside our differences for the day and respect the great work and achievements of Senator Kennedy.

-I was cracking up this morning when I heard this.
+And this is just, this is just, I was cracking up this morning when I heard this.

-I was cracking up, and I wasn't cracking up because Senator Kennedy died.
+And I wasn't cracking up because Senator Kennedy died.

 I'm cracking up because these people are making fools of themselves.

-You give them too much time to talk on television, and they will do it every damn time.
+You give them too much time to talk on television and they will do it every damn time.

 Barack Obama has had the torch passed to him.